Category: Podcast Tips

 5️⃣ The overlooked truth

-Sponsors aren’t just buying ads on your podcast they’re buying trust with your audience.
+Podcast sponsors aren’t just buying ads on your podcast they’re buying trust with your audience.
 That’s why alignment beats audience size.
 When your brand values match the sponsor’s message, listeners actually pay attention.
 In fact, 60% of podcast listeners say they remember and consider ads from trusted hosts.

 6️⃣ Monetization isn’t the only win